Diplomatica-HTN/Data-Extraction/Scraping/README.md

-# Data Extraction Model 📝🤏🏻
+# Data Extraction Algorithm 📝🤏🏻

-Model that extracts relevant information about events internationally, regionally, locally, and globally, based on the user's desired political interests and location.
+Algorithm that extracts relevant information about events internationally, regionally, locally, and globally, based on the user's desired political interests and location.

 # The Model 🤖